nus-cs2103-AY1718S2/addressbook-level4/collated/functional/ValerianRey.md

 import seedu.address.model.policy.Policy;

 /**
- * Add a policy to an existing person in the address book.
+ * Add a policy to an existing person in the Smart Insurance Collection.
  */
 public class AddPolicyCommand extends UndoableCommand {